apereo/apereo.github.io/about.md

 # Disclaimer

 This blog is **BY NO MEANS** an official voice of the Apereo Foundation.
-All official statements on behalf of the Foundation are made by the Chair, ED, or other authorized individuals.
-All opinions, views, notes, anecdotes, stories and comments expressed in blog posts solely, purely and exclusively belong to individual authors and do not express or reflect the official policy, position, views or opinions of the Apereo Foundation itself.
+All official statements on behalf of the Apereo Foundation are made by the Chair, ED, or other authorized individuals.
+All opinions, views, notes, anecdotes, stories and comments expressed via this blog solely, purely and exclusively belong to individual authors and do not express or reflect the official policy, position, views or opinions of the Apereo Foundation itself.